 The Council has regulatory responsibility for a number of 'lesser polluting' processes under Part A2 and B of the same regulations who are within the AQMA and may have the potential to emit PM10.
-The companies are Appleby Group Ltd, Carbon International Ltd, and Tarmac Ltd. A number of mobile crushers (currently three) also operate on the industrial site.
-The permits for these processes (Part B) are produced by Richmondshire District Council.
+The companies are Civil and Marine Ltd, Carbon International Ltd, and Tarmac Ltd. A number of mobile crushers (currently three) also operate on the industrial site.
+The permits for these processes (Part B) are issued by Richmondshire District Council.
 North Lincolnshire Council then performs the inspections on their behalf.
+There are also parts of the industrial site that fall outside of any PPC permit.